Reviews Archive

 --------------------------------------------------------------------------------------------------------------------------

-The New Zealand Story is a platform game from the arcades, you run about firing arrows and jumping over hazards, one of the great elements here is that you can commandeer different vehicles which allow you to fly, you can even hijack the bad guys' vehicles and push them off.
-The levels are massive and labyrinthine with virtually all of them containing a secret warp somewhere (the warps are found because they stop your shots in mid air, shoot them multiple times and they appear) searching and exploring the levels for warps is a very important aspect of the New Zealand Story experience.
+The Newzealand Story is a platform game from the arcades which has you running about firing arrows and jumping over hazards.
+One of the great elements here is that you can commandeer different vehicles which allow you to fly, you can even hijack the bad guys' vehicles and push them off.
+The levels are massive and labyrinthine with virtually all of them containing a secret warp somewhere (the warps are found because they stop your shots in mid air, shoot them multiple times and they appear), searching and exploring the levels for warps is a very important aspect of the Newzealand Story experience.

-All of the other 8-bit versions are completely missing secret warps, they have none at all, zero, zilch, sometimes this has the effect of making their level layout seem a bit strange (there's loads of paths that used to lead to warps but now just end in a pointless dead end)
+All of the 8-bit computer versions are completely missing secret warps, they have none at all, zero, zilch, which removes one aspect of the gameplay, and can have the effect of making the level layouts seem a bit strange (there's loads of paths that used to lead to warps but now just end in a pointless dead end).

 Winner is: NES